 The power of collaboration can be extraordinary.
 Let me give you an example that will resonate with you all.
 Right now, the world is working together on an unprecedented scale.
 It is tackling covid with formidable force and energy.

 Vast numbers of scientists are working around the world sequencing the virus’s genome, learning how it mutates and spreads.
 Their research is available online allowing all virus trackers and scientists to intensify their fight.
 This is urgent.
 Very urgent.
 They share their research, their findings and most importantly their data.
 This sense of collaboration and openness has allowed these brilliant scientists to develop vaccines in less than a year.

 And crucially it hasn’t required legislation to make it happen.
-Common purpose and laser focus has led governments and private enterprise to work together, aligned in their mission.
+Common purpose and laser focus has led governments and private enterprises to work together, aligned in their mission.